 It’s also essential because we organize pre-reserved tickets, so you do not lose time waiting in a long line while you’re on holiday.

-Dominating the skyline of Florence, the imponent Cathedral of Florence is an artistic wonder for its size and its amazing marble decorations.
-You’ll see the beauty of priceless treasures of Gothic and Renaissance art strolling around the Cathedral and the other monuments of the Duomo Square (the St. John’s Baptistery and the Giotto’s bell tower).
+Dominating the skyline of Florence, the imposing Cathedral of Florence is an artistic wonder for its size and its amazing marble decorations.
+You’ll see the beauty of priceless treasures of Gothic and Renaissance art strolling around the Cathedral and the other monuments of the Duomo Square (St. John’s Baptistery and Giotto’s bell tower).

 After having discovered their secrets from outside get ready for the Dome’s climb!
 The cupola by the architect Brunelleschi is very famous for many reasons, like its size (it’s the largest dome in stone) and internal decoration (it hides the largest frescoed surface all over the world).
 During the climb, the guide will show you the structure’s secrets visible along the original passages and explain the most important artworks contained in the Cathedral, visible from the Dome’s internal terraces.
 After having reached the top you can admire scenic views of Florence and the surrounding Tuscany.

-Both the Academia and the Cupola are very famous for many reasons, and rightly so they are notorious for the difficulty to get tickets.
-This tour is a great investment to save your time and to appreciate the potentially overwhelming series of art works with a local guide who manages to be fun at the same time
+Both the Accademia and the Cupola are very famous for many reasons, and rightly so they are notorious for the difficulty to get tickets.
+This tour is a great investment to save your time and to appreciate the potentially overwhelming series of artworks with a knowledgeable yet personable guide.